convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   warning and verify that each data-bound iterator has visible content.
 - Keep a standalone Playwright script for the final online/offline assertions;
   do not rely exclusively on an interactive browser transport.
+- Treat every warning returned by `flow-fullsync-scaffold` as blocking.
+Use `Status.actionId`, `UpdateList`, `UpdateNumber`, bindable Button labels and formatted Text from the palette when their generic behavior matches the requirement; do not hand-code equivalent Svelte state.

 ## Fresh-context restrictions